 1) Flange Bracket Made by cutting/finishing a die cast aluminum alloy block.
 It is press-fitted into the motor case.

-2 Stator

-Comprised of a stator core made from laminated magnetic steel sheets, windings made of polyester-sheathed copper wire, and insulation film.

-- 3 Motor Case

-- Made by cutting/finishing an aluminum alloy die cast block.

-- 4 Roto

-- Comprised of laminated magnetic steel sheets and die cast aluminum alloy conductors.

-- 5 Output Shaft

-- A material such as S45C is used.
-There are also round shaft types and types that undergo precision gear finishing so they can be combined with a gearhead.

-- 6 Ball Bearing

-- 7 Lead Wires

-- Lead wires with heat-resistant polyethylene sheathing.
+2 Stator Comprised of a stator core made from laminated magnetic steel sheets, windings made of polyester-sheathed copper wire, and insulation film.
+3 Motor Case Made by cutting/finishing an aluminum alloy die cast block.
+4 Rotor Comprised of laminated magnetic steel sheets and die cast aluminum alloy conductors.
+(5) Output Shaft A material such as S45C is used.
+There are also round shaft types and types that undergo precision gear finishing so they can be combined with a gearhead. - 6 Ball Bearing - 7 Lead Wires Lead wires with heat-resistant polyethylene sheathing.
+8 Painting Baked finish of acrylic resin or melamine resin.
+Speed - Torque Characteristics of Induction Motors The figure below shows the speed - torque characteristics of induction motors.

-- ® Painting

-- Baked finish of acrylic resin or melamine resin.

-■ Speed - Torque Characteristics of Induction Motors

-The figure below shows the speed - torque characteristics of induction motors.

 Under no load, the motor rotates at a speed close to synchronous speed.
-As the load increases, the motor's speed drops to a level (P) where a balance is achieved between load and motor torque (TP).
+As the load increases, the motor's speed drops to a level (P) where a balance is achieved between load and motor torque (T_P).
 If the load is further increased and reaches point M, the motor can generate no greater torque and stops at point R. In other words, the motor can be operated in a stable range between M and O, while the range between R and M is subject to instability.
 Induction motors are available in two types: capacitor start and run single-phase induction motors and three-phase induction motors.
 With the single-phase motor, the starting torque is generally smaller than the operating torque.
 The three-phase motor features a relatively greater starting torque.

-Single-Phase Induction Motors Three-Phase Induction Motors The torque the motor produces changes proportionally to roughly twice the power supply voltage.
+The torque the motor produces changes proportionally to roughly twice the power supply voltage.
 For example, if 110 VAC is applied to a motor whose rated voltage is 100 VAC, the torque produced by the motor increases to approximately 120%.
-In this case, the motor temperature will rise and may exceed the permissible range.
-If 90 VAC is applied to the same motor, the torque produced by the motor decreases to approximately 80%.
-In this case, the motor may not be able to operate the automated equipment as expected.
-For the above reasons, the power supply voltage should be kept within $\pm 10\%$ of the rated voltage.
-Otherwise, when the power supply voltage fluctuates beyond the aforementioned range, the motor temperature may rise beyond the permissible range or the motor torque may drop and thereby make the equipment operation unstable. ■Structure of Reversible Motors A reversible motor has a built-in friction brake mechanism (friction brake) at its rear.
-This mechanism is provided for the following purposes: - To improve the instant reversing characteristics by adding a frictional load - To reduce overrun
+In this case, the motor temperature will rise and may exceed the If 90 VAC is applied to the same motor, the torgue produced by motor may not be able to operate the automated equipment as the motor decreases to approximately 80%.
+In this case, the Life Stepper Motors Servo Motors Standard AC Motors Brushless Motors/AC Speed Control Motors Gearheads Linear & Rotary Actuators Cooling Fans For the above reasons, the power supply voltage should be kept within $\pm 10\%$ of the rated voltage.
+Otherwise, when the power supply voltage fluctuates beyond the aforementioned range, the motor temperature may rise beyond the permissible range or the motor torque may drop and thereby make the equipment operation unstable.
+Structure of Reversible Motors A reversible motor has a built-in friction brake mechanism (friction brake) at its rear.
+This mechanism is provided for the following purposes: - To improve the instant reversing characteristics by adding a frictional load - To reduce overrun permissible range.